Chicago (2002) / Musical-Drama

 Cast: Renée Zellwegger, Catherine Zeta-Jones, Richard Gere, John C. Reilly

-Drawn from the headlines from corruption-plagued Chicago in the 1920s, CHICAGO mostly revolves around Zellwegger's character, Roxie.
+Drawn from the headlines from corruption-plagued Chicago in the 1920s, Chicago mostly revolves around Zellweger's (White Oleander, Bridget Jones's Diary) character, Roxie.
 Roxie is a housewife bored with her marriage, who frequently dreams of being the biggest star in vaudeville.
-The current tile for that position belongs to Velma, or at least did until she was arrested for murder.
+The current tile for that position belongs to Velma (Zeta-Jones, America's Sweethearts), or at least did until she was arrested for murder.
 Coincidentally, Roxie does follow in Velma's footsteps, but not in entertainment.
 Roxie ends up killing a man she is having an affair with when he tries to leave her.
-With a much-publicized trial, Roxie begins to steal Velma's thunder in the fame department, especially when hotshot lawyer Billy Flynn drums up as much hype as he can with the press.
+With a much-publicized trial, Roxie begins to steal Velma's thunder in the fame department, especially when hotshot lawyer Billy Flynn (Gere) drums up as much hype as he can with the press.

 When it comes to modern day movie musicals, there are far more ways to succeed than to fail, as they are already a genre many people consider to be corny and outdated.
-MOULIN ROUGE proved that musicals are still a viable format if done with a modern spin, but CHICAGO proved to be a difficult task, as it has to balance between being hip for today's audiences while still pleasing the true fans of the stage show.
-Thanks in large part to some incredible direction by Rob Marshall, CHICAGO is a breathtaking piece of filmmaking, capturing the feeling of a live show while also delivering the whimsical drama with a terrific sense of style.
+Moulin Rouge proved that musicals are still a viable format if done with a modern spin, but Chicago proved to be a difficult task, as it has to balance between being hip for today's audiences while still pleasing the true fans of the stage show.
+Thanks in large part to some incredible direction by Rob Marshall (Memoirs of a Geisha, Nine), CHICAGO is a breathtaking piece of filmmaking, capturing the feeling of a live show while also delivering the whimsical drama with a terrific sense of style.
 In fact, I would even go so far as to say that the direction is almost flawless, and with the possible exception of finding people even more talented for each role, it's hard to imagine the film doing any better with the material.
 Yes, it's an ambitious endeavor, but the hard work and preparation pays off dividends and then some.

 I don't want to give the impression that the players are miscast in their roles, because there isn't a bad performance in the film.
-Everyone impresses, and even if actors like Gere and John C. Reilly don't have the most beautiful voices you've ever heard, at least the songs didn't require The Three Tenors to sing them.
-Renee Zellwegger obviously worked hard on her body to look in shape for the part, although maybe a little too wiry to be the bombshell she is supposed to be.
-Catherine Zeta-Jones vamps wonderfully in a memorable performance, and even Queen Latifah shows that she has the talent to be much more than just a supporting player in throwaway roles.
+Everyone impresses, and even if actors like Gere and John C. Reilly (Gangs of New York, The Good Girl) don't have the most beautiful voices you've ever heard, at least the songs didn't require The Three Tenors to sing them.
+Renee Zellweger obviously worked hard on her body to look in shape for the part, although maybe a little too wiry to be the bombshell she is supposed to be.
+Catherine Zeta-Jones vamps wonderfully in a memorable performance, and even Queen Latifah (Brown Sugar, The Bone Collector) shows that she has the talent to be much more than just a supporting player in throwaway roles.
 My respect for the talent of everyone involved has definitely gone up.